Company logo | Codica

 Step 7.
 Define the value of free trials

-It only makes sense to offer a free trial if customers see the SaaS product value when the trial is over.
-If you notice that consumers using a free trial do not convert into paying customers, try to do a feature audit.
+Offering a free trial only makes sense if customers see the SaaS product's value when the trial is over.
+If you notice that consumers using a free trial do not convert into paying customers, try conducting a feature audit.
 Find out what functionality satisfies customers and add it to your free trial.

 Conclusion

-We hope that our guide on SaaS pricing models will be useful for you.
-We have discussed plenty of SaaS pricing strategies and hope that you will be able to choose the right one.
+We hope our guide on SaaS pricing models will be helpful for you.
+We have discussed plenty of SaaS pricing strategies and hope you can choose the right one.
 Don’t forget to revise your pricing from time to time.
-Thus, you will be able to stay in the game and grow your software-as-a-service business.
+Thus, you can stay in the game and grow your software-as-a-service business.

-If you consider building a SaaS application, feel free to contact us.
-Our expert team will be happy to deliver a flexible and secure cloud solution for you.
+If you are considering building a SaaS application, feel free to contact us.
+Our expert team would gladly deliver a flexible and secure cloud solution for you.

 Article contents cta | Codica